 Then, direct them to click on the “no certificate” option.
 Once they do this, they will be enrolled in the course.
 For questions, contact Ae_moocs@state.gov.

-Here is some important key information about the MOOC that is useful in promotion (see promotional materials below):
+Here is some important key information about the MOOC that is useful in promoting it (see promotional materials below):

 - The MOOCs are designed by experts at the University of Pennsylvania English Language Programs and are offered on Coursera.